-When To File.-File starting with the first guarter in which you are required to withhold income tax or pay wages subject to social security and Medicare taxes.
+When to file.
+File starting with the first quarter in which you are required to withhold income tax or pay wages subject to social security and Medicare taxes.

-Quarter Ending Due Date
+Ending Due Date

-JanFebMar.
 March 31 April 30

-AprMay-June June 30 July 31
+June 30 July 31

-July-AugSept.
 Sept.
 30 Oct.
 31

-OctNovDec.
 Dec.
 31 Jan.
 31

+March 31 June 30 Sept.
+30

-If you deposited all taxes when due for a quarter, you have 10 more days after the above due date to file.
+If you made deposits on time in full payment of the taxes for a quarter, you have 10 more days after the above due date to file.
+Your return will be considered timely filed if it is properly addressed and mailed First-Class or sent by an IRS designated delivery service on or before the due date.
+See Circular E for more information on IRS designated delivery services.
 If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.